OriginProtocol/origin/dapps/shop/backend/docs/README.md

 These are the available environment variables:

+- `ENCRYPTION_KEY` - A randomish string used to encrypt config in the DB.
+This is required.
 - `PROVIDER` - Web3 (JSON-RPC) provider URL to use
 - `NETWORK` ['mainnet', 'rinkeby', 'dev']
 - `IPFS_GATEWAY` - IFPS gateway override.
 Ignores shop configs if set.